AriaShishegaran/lilpalantir/README.md

-# LilPalantir Installation Guide
+# LilPalantir

-This guide provides comprehensive instructions for installing and configuring LilPalantir, a command-line tool for querying local knowledge.
+A simple command-line tool to empower fast querying of local knowledge on your machine via CLI, built on top of the LlamaIndex.

+## Documentation
+LilPalantir is designed to facilitate quick and efficient access to a vast array of local knowledge.
+It leverages advanced AI models like GPT-3.5-Turbo and GPT-4-Turbo to interpret and respond to natural language queries, providing insights and information stored locally on your machine.

 ## Pre-installation Requirements